A breakthrough in vivo transfection reagent

 - Low toxicity—complexes exhibit extremely low in vivo toxicity

-Creating complexes of Invivofectamine 3.0 Reagent and RNAi duplexes for delivery is easy: simply mix, incubate (30 min), dilute, and inject (Figure 1).
+Creating complexes of Invivofectamine 3.0 Reagent and RNAi duplexes for in vivo delivery is easy: simply mix, incubate (30 min), dilute, and inject (Figure 1).

-Complexes of Invivofectamine 3.0 Reagent and Ambion in vivo siRNA targeting Factor VII or Stealth RNAi PPIB have been successfully delivered by mouse tail vein injection to liver tissue (Figure 2).
-We have demonstrated effective knockdown of Factor VII and PPIB at the mRNA level.
+Complexes of Invivofectamine 3.0 Reagent and Ambion in vivo siRNA targeting Factor VII or Stealth RNAi PPIB have been successfully delivered by mouse tail vein injection to liver tissue, as evidenced by effective knockdown of Factor VII and PPIB at the mRNA level (Figure 2).

 Complexes of Invivofectamine 3.0 Reagent and siRNA in a range of amounts were introduced via tail vein injection.
 FVII protein levels in the serum were measured using a chromogenic assay 24 hours after injection (Figure 3).
-The amount of knockdown is correlated with the amount of siRNA in the complex.
+The amount of knockdown is correlated with the amount of siRNA in the complex of Invivofectamine 3.0 Reagent and siRNA, which was introduced via tail vein injection.
 The ED50 of Invivofectamine 3.0 Reagent is 0.1 mg/kg, compared to previous levels of 1.0 mg/kg.

 A single injection of an Invivofectamine 3.0 Reagent/siRNA complex results in significant knockdown at day 1 and for up to 3 weeks (Figure 4).
 Higher amounts of siRNA in the injected complexes resulted in longer-lasting knockdown over the range tested.

-Gene expression knockdown in vivo results in expected phenotypic changes
+Gene expression knockdown in vivo delivery using Invivofectamine 3.0 Reagent results in expected phenotypic changes

 Apolipoprotein B (ApoB) is the primary apolipoprotein of low-density lipoprotein (LDL), which carries cholesterol to tissues.
-Accordingly, studies monitoring reduced expression of ApoB have shown decreased levels of cholesterol and triglyceride.
-With high-efficiency knockdown, Invivofectamine 3.0 Reagent complexed with siRNA targeting ApoB has demonstrated specific reduction in levels of both cholesterol and triglyceride (Figure 5).
+Studies monitoring reduced expression of ApoB have shown decreased levels of cholesterol and triglyceride.
+With high-efficiency knockdown, Invivofectamine 3.0 transfection reagent complexed with siRNA targeting ApoB demonstrates specific reduction in levels of both cholesterol and triglyceride (Figure 5).
 The specificity and effectiveness of Invivofectamine 3.0 Reagent helps give researchers confidence that the observed phenotypes are attributed to specific target knockdown and not to nonspecific toxicity.